alexdc1192/hotel.bookings/README.md

  Q15)  Which channel hasa  longer average waiting time?
  Q16)  Which distribution channel brings betterrevenue-generatingg deals for hotels?
  Q17)  Which significant distribution channel has the highest cancellation percentage?
- Q18) Doesa  longer waiting period or longer lead time causes the cancellation of bookings?
+ Q18)  Does a  longer waiting period or longer lead time causes the cancellation of bookings?
  Q19)  Whether not getting allotted the same room type as demand is the main cause of cancellation for bookings?
  Q20)  Does not alloting the  same room as demanded affect adr?
  Q21)  What is the trend of bookings within a month?
  Q22)  Which types of customers mostly make bookings?

 ```